GenesisM8/API-project/frontend/README.md

 Hello there!
 This is SkyBnb, an online platform that functions similarly to Airbnb.

-It allows users to access a range of features including spots, reviews, and booking services.
+It allows users to access a range of features including spots, reviews services.

 Its backend is created with Squelize.js and frontend is created with React-redux.